Generic name: sulfamethoxazole and trimethoprim (oral/injection) [ SUL-fa-meth-OX-a-zole-and-trye-METH-oh-prim ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking sulfamethoxazole and trimethoprim?
+What should I avoid while using sulfamethoxazole and trimethoprim?

 Sulfamethoxazole and trimethoprim side effects